Gogistics/prj-envoy-v1/README.md

 2. Create Docker network and certs
 3. Write API application and gRPC server in Golang
 4. Build Docker images
-5. Bring up all the Docker containers
+5. Bring up all the Docker containers and test the API service, gRPC service, and Nignx
+6. If you are interested in CI pipeline, you can think of the CI pipeline design and the implementation, especially integrate Bazel builds into CI pipeline.
+[Here](https://drive.google.com/file/d/1PZAZ9NlV8nXpVqpNvGgmvvKje6SFzFQp/view?usp=sharing) is a typical pipeline flow.

+Now, we are going through parts of steps:

 - Create certs
 Idealy for production applications, don't put the certs in the course code repository.
 If you're using Kubernetes, suggest reading sensitive data from [Secrets](https://kubernetes.io/docs/concepts/configuration/secret/).

-For development, it's okay to generate certs and put them in the source code repository.
+For development/demo, it's okay to generate certs and put them in the source code repository.

 ```sh
 $ cd utils/